Pay & Entitlements

 What is Special Monthly Compensation (SMC)?

 SMC is additional compensation above the standard schedular rate for veterans with severe disabilities — loss of use of a limb, blindness, deafness, aid and attendance need, housebound status, or combinations.
-SMC levels run from SMC-K through SMC-S and beyond, with rates from approximately $128.62/month (SMC-K) up to $11,265.04/month (SMC-R/2) in 2026.
+SMC levels run from SMC-K through SMC-S and beyond, with rates from approximately $139.87/month (SMC-K) up to $11,271.67/month (SMC-R.2/T, veteran alone) effective December 1, 2025.
+Rates with dependents are higher.

 What is the difference between CRDP and CRSC?

-CRDP (Concurrent Retirement and Disability Pay) restores retired pay that would otherwise be offset by VA compensation, for retirees with 20+ years of service rated 50%+.
+CRDP (Concurrent Retirement and Disability Pay) restores retired pay that would otherwise be offset by VA compensation, for retirees entitled to retired pay who are rated 50%+ — Chapter 61 medical retirees qualify only with 20+ years of creditable service, and then only up to their hypothetical longevity retired pay.
 CRSC (Combat-Related Special Compensation) is a separate non-taxable payment for combat-related disabilities, available to retirees regardless of years of service.
-You cannot receive both for the same disability — DFAS pays whichever is higher.
+You cannot receive both at the same time — you must elect one program, even if only some of your disabilities are combat-related (10 USC § 1414(d); DoD FMR Vol 7B Ch 64 ¶5.1).
+DFAS compares the two entitlements and holds an annual Open Season so you can switch.

 How long does a VA disability claim take?